Skip to content

 DD_DOTNET_TRACER_HOME=/opt/datadog

-Add custom probes to .NET applications:
+Add custom probes for .NET applications:

 1. In your application code, access the global tracer via the Datadog.Trace.Tracer.Instance property to create new spans.